jjainam16/Bharatiyam-2020-website/README.md

 # Bharatiyam-2020-website
 This is the official website of National Level Annual Techno fest of BV(DU)COEP totally made from scratch using wordpress

-Made with ♥ by "DEVANSHU VASHISHTHA | Bharatiyam 2020 Website Head
+Made with ♥ by "JAINAM JAIN" | Bharatiyam 2020 Website Head
 <!DOCTYPE html>
 <html lang="en">
 <head>